 The guard railing we use is the Sentry brand.
 This aluminium roof mounted guard railing is from Sayfa and complies with AS1657.
 We also install a leveled aluminium platform measuring 600mm wide by 900mm long.
 This allows the user to step safely onto a leveled non-slip surface when exiting the roof hatch.
 We are also able to powder coat the entire installation including the roof access hatch.

 All our installations are completed by our experienced and qualified carpenters.
-From start to finish we complete the entire installation.
-They are also our full time employees.
+From start to finish we complete the entire installation for roof access hatches.
+They are also our full-time employees.
 We do not use sub-contractors for any of our installations.

 Our teams take great pride in the quality of their workmanship and we believe this is vital to ensuring that our clients are provided with the best service possible.

 One of the first questions is always around price.
 But the cost depends upon a number of factors including, the location, type of roof, pitch of the roof, type of ceiling and type of ladder you choose.
 There are also a big difference in the cost of the hatches themselves.
 You can have a standard gal hatch right up to an electric glass sun hatch.
-So as you can see the roof access hatch price question is not an easy one to answer without first deciding what type, location and access first.
-Of course the easiest option is to just call and ask one of our helpful height safety specialist who can provide guidance and information that will assist you in your choice.
+So as you can see the price questions related to roof access hatches is not an easy one to answer without first deciding what type, location and access first.
+Of course the easiest option is to just call and ask one of our helpful height safety specialists who can provide guidance and information that will assist you in your choice.

 Regardless of why you may need roof access, we have a solutions for you.
 Contact us to speak with one of our Height Safety Specialists.